 “The Freestore Foodbank has the distribution capacity that is crucial to reach as many people in need as possible,” said Wendy.
 “Our efforts can be maximized, and the product can benefit even the most rural communities.”

 The first Montgomery Share pickup in 2013 generated 721 meals for our efforts.
-Today, the initiative has grown to generate, on average 4,167 meals a month.
+Today, the initiative has grown to generate, on average more than 4,100 meals a month.